Child and Youth Care

 CYCC 2211

-This course will examine policy, legislation and standards with specific application to child and youth care services in British Columbia.
-Students will have an opportunity to explore the application of policy, legislation and standards in the lives of children, youth and families.
+This course will examine the policy, legislation, and standards related to child and youth care services in British Columbia.
+The course will focus students on developing a professional identity by exploring personal and professional ethics, values, experiences, and worldviews.
+Students will analyze and reflect on historical and current perspectives in the application of policy, legislation, and standards in the lives of children, youth, and families.

 CYCC 2212

-Aboriginal Children, Youth and Families: Transforming Legislation and Policies
+Indigenous Children, Youth and Families: Understanding Legislation and Policies

 CYCC 2320